How Chadwick Boseman Shaped the Future: A Legacy Timeline

 2020: Ryan Coogler's Tribute

-In 2020, Ryan Coogler, director of Black Panther, offered condolences and revealed he had been writing words for Boseman to say in the sequel, unaware of his illness.
-Marvel confirmed the role of T'Challa would not be recast.
+In 2020, Ryan Coogler, the director of Black Panther, offered condolences and mentioned that he had been writing words for Chadwick Boseman to say in the sequel.
+Marvel confirmed that the role of T'Challa would not be recast.

-In 2020, following Chadwick Boseman's death, Major League Baseball, the Los Angeles Dodgers, and others issued statements and tributes.
+In 2020, following Chadwick Boseman's death, tributes and honors were given by Major League Baseball, the Los Angeles Dodgers, and the NBA.
 Lewis Hamilton dedicated his pole position and race win at the Belgian Grand Prix to Boseman.
-A moment of silence was also held prior to a Lakers playoff game.

-In February 2021, a mural dedicated to Chadwick Boseman was painted at Trilith Studios in Fayetteville, Georgia, by artist Brandon Sadler.
+In February 2021, another mural dedicated to Chadwick Boseman was painted at Trilith Studios in Fayetteville, Georgia, by artist Brandon Sadler.

 April 2021: Anthony Hopkins' Tribute

-In April 2021, following his Best Actor win at the Academy Awards, Anthony Hopkins paid tribute to Chadwick Boseman.
+In April 2021, Anthony Hopkins paid tribute to Chadwick Boseman during his Best Actor win at the Academy Awards.

 May 26, 2021: Howard University Renaming